24-HOUR WILDLIFE RESCUE PHONE NUMBER: +30 697 679 7070

 Greece is the greatest nesting area in the Mediterranean sea for Loggerhead turtles, while Green turtles nest mostly in south-eastern Mediterranean.

-On Naxos island and the Cycladic islands, where “Naxos Wildlife Protection” is active, Loggerhead turtles live and reproduce, whereas all life stages of Green Turtles have been observed, from hatchlings to adults, but no nests have been recorded.
+On Naxos island and the Cycladic islands, where Naxos Wildlife Protection is active, Loggerhead turtles live and reproduce, whereas all life stages of Green Turtles have been observed, from hatchlings to adults.

 In general, Loggerhead turtles are considered a migrating species, but observations have showed that some individuals actually remain in an area year-round (check out Zoe’s story!).

-Additionally, year-round we record the stranded sea turtles found on the coasts of Naxos, patrol the coasts for illegal human activities that harm the sea turtles, do on-the-field observations creating an identification database, as well as patrol and locate nests during the spring and summer months, which are then protected until the hatchlings reach the sea safely.
+Additionally, year-round we record the stranded sea turtles found on the coasts of Naxos, patrol the coasts for illegal human activities that harm the sea turtles, do on-the-field observations creating an identification database, as well as patrol and locate nests during the summer months, which are then protected until the hatchlings reach the sea safely.

 Sea turtles might get entangled to fishing nets, ghost nets (abandoned fishing gear which is still a major threat for marine life), swallow fishing hooks or get killed deliberately.
 Secondly, habitat loss, which includes recreational activities such as reckless boat driving (which can lead to collision with floating sea turtles), driving vehicles on the beach (resulting to destruction of nests), as well as coastal development decreasing the available and safe beaches for nesting.
 Last but not least, marine debris and pollution affects the life cycle of sea turtles.